- How is non-Hodgkin lymphoma treated in children?

 - Ifosfamide (Ifex)

-Doctors give chemo in cycles, in which a period of treatment is followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles.
 Each chemo cycle generally lasts for several weeks.
+A period of treatment is followed by a rest period to allow the body time to recover.
 Most chemo treatments are given on an outpatient basis (in the doctor’s office or clinic or hospital outpatient department), but some – especially at the start of treatment – may need to be given while the child stays in the hospital.

 Possible risks and side effects of chemotherapy